computational-linguistics-class/computational-linguistics-class.github.io/assignment3.md

 ======================
 All of the following are function stubs in the python code.
 You just need to fill them out.

+Create matrices:
 * fill out `create_term_document_matrix`
 * fill out `create_term_context_matrix`
 * fill out `create_PPMI_matrix`
 * fill out `compute_tf_idf_matrix`

+Compute similarities:
 * fill out `compute_cosine_similarity`
 * fill out `compute_jaccard_similarity`
 * fill out `compute_dice_similarity`

+Do some ranking:
 * fill out `rank_plays`
 * fill out `rank_words`

+In the ranking tasks, play with different vector representations, and different similarity functions.
+Does one combination appear to work better than another?
+Do any interesting patterns emerge?
+Include this discussion in your writeup.

 (Optional) Fun